-We are always trying to improve our services, and so we will occasionally ask you for feedback on how we are doing.
+We are always trying to improve our services and so we will occasionally ask you for feedback on how we are doing.
 However, if you feel unhappy with any of the services, we encourage you to make a complaint.

-If you have a complaint, discuss it with your champions of care/key worker first, they will try to help to sort out what's wrong, or you can ask someone else you can trust.
-If the matter is not sorted out by doing this, you can contact the Homes Manager or Operations Manager.
+If you have a complaint, discuss it with a champion of care/key worker first.
+They will try to sort out what's wrong or you can speak to someone else that you trust.
+If the matter is not sorted out by doing this, you can contact the home manager or operations manager.

-We will confirm receipt of your complaint, investigate, and respond in writing.
+We will confirm receipt of your complaint, investigate and respond in writing.
 If at this point you are not satisfied you have the right to appeal.
 You can take the matter to one of our directors.